ntnn/mcr-scheme-headaches/README.md

 in the target cluster based on the Source CR in the source cluster.

-However currently mcr does not support reconciling against multiple clusters that have differing schemes and fails to engage the `cluster.Cluster`:
+However currently mcr does not support reconciling against multiple clusters that have differing schemes as all controllers are engaged with all clusters.
+If a cluster does not have a CRD installed this engagement fails.

+The manager then logs an error like this:

 ```
 2025-11-19T14:21:32+01:00       ERROR   clusters-cluster-provider       error adding cluster    {"name": "target", "error": "failed to engage cluster \"target\": failed to watch for cluster \"target\": no kind is registered for the type v1alpha1.Source in scheme \"pkg/runtime/scheme.go:110\""}